 German security vendor Avira's consumer range starts with Avira Free Antivirus, an interesting product with a surprisingly lengthy feature list: antivirus, malicious URL filtering, PC optimization, VPN and more.

 Be sure to check the small print, though.
-While the free product has a great antivirus engine, significant limitations include no scanning of downloads or email attachments, URL filtering via browser extensions only, and no customer support.
-There are ads, too.
+While the free product has a great antivirus engine, significant limitations include no scanning of downloads or email attachments, URL filtering via browser extensions only, and no customer support beyond what you can find on the website.

 Some of the extras aren't as impressive as they sound, either.
 The free version of the VPN, for example, limits you to a near useless 500MB a month, barely enough to run a single online speed test.

-Upgrading to Avira Antivirus Pro gets you scanning of downloads, torrents and cloud storage, automated checks of USB devices, an extra layer of ransomware protection, faster cloud scanning, system-wide URL filtering and 'Premium' custom support.
+Upgrading to Avira Antivirus Pro gets you scanning of downloads, torrents and cloud storage, an extra layer of ransomware protection, system-wide URL filtering and 'Premium' custom support.
 Pricing looks a fraction high at $45 for a one device, one-year license, but that's mostly because there's no introductory discount.
 There's better value as you extend your subscription, so for instance a three device, one-year license is a reasonable $58.
-(Bitdefender Antivirus Plus 2020 is $30 for year one, $60 on renewal.)
+(Bitdefender Antivirus Plus 2020 is $30 for year one, but $60 on renewal.)

-Avira Internet Security is available for $58 for a one-year, one-device license, or $71 to cover three devices.
-As with Antivirus Pro, there's no discount, and it looks a little overpriced for the feature you're getting.
+Avira Internet Security adds automatic detection and updating for missing security patches, and Avira's own password manager.
+It's priced from $58 for a one-year, one-device license, or $71 to cover three devices.
+As with Antivirus Pro, there's no opening discount, and it looks a little overpriced for the feature you're getting.

 Avira Prime offers the best value in the range, with its annual five-device license costing $100.
 That gets you everything in Internet Security, plus premium Android and iOS apps, Avira's hugely powerful PC speedup suite, and, crucially, unlimited use of Avira's Phantom VPN Pro.
 It's far from the best VPN we've seen (check out our full review here) but it covers the basics, and is worth $78 all on its own.

 If you can't make up your mind, or you're just not ready to commit, Avira Prime has a 30-day trial, and all products are available on a monthly subscription (a single device is priced at $5 for Antivirus Pro, $6 for Internet Security, $10 for Prime.)
 That's an unusual but welcome touch which gives time to figure out if the suite works for you.
-The Prime plan is fair value, too - many VPN providers charge more than $10 for a monthly plan alone.
+The Prime plan is good value, too - you can pay more than $10 for a monthly VPN plan alone from many providers.